-The 2021 FHLB Test Application is a 3-story,116 unit, Section 202 apartment property that serves low and very low income seniors aged 62 and over in Irving, Texas (Southeast of Houston, Texas).
+The 2024 FHLB Test Application is a 3-story,116 unit, Section 202 apartment property that serves low and very low income seniors aged 62 and over in Irving, Texas).
 The property contains a total of 116 rental apartment units (59 one-bedroom and 57 two-bedroom units), a rental office, laundry facilities, and a community room on a site of approximately 1.033 acres.
 The property, originally constructed in 1981 is an independent senior living apartment complex.
 It has asphalt paving and parking areas with approximately 67 parking spaces.
 The "gross building area" is 42,893 square feet with the "net rentable area" being 30,986.
 Passion for Affordable Housing (PAH) secured a new 20 year HAP contract in December of 2018.
-The sponsor, PAH, is applying for a\$750,000 AHP grant to help offset the costs of repairs in this acquisition/rehab project.
+The sponsor, PAH, is applying for a \$2,000,000 AHP grant to help offset the costs of repairs in this acquisition/rehab project.
 All the repairs are identified in a recently completed Physical Needs Assessment (PNA).
 Specifically, the property has experienced significant settlement along the Parkway Street side of its building, causing issues with the foundation, drainage systems, and cracking in the walls, roof damage and plumbing.
 Additionally, the elevators will need to be replaced along with all HVAC units.
 PAH will utilize LITHCs, City funds, deferred developer fees and HOME grants to address critical and non-critical repair needs identified in the PNA.
 The project is located in Irving's Downtown Core between Bronze Ave and Tenth and Third Streets.
 From approximately 1930 until the late 1970s, a dry cleaning facility, a paint shop, and a gasoline service station were located on the Site.
 At present, the building is considered to be underutilized compared to surrounding development and has been vacant land for well over a decade.
 It is within walking distance of the Irving Transportation Center, a multimodal transit station with bus, bus rapid ride, the "Rail Runner" commuter rail and Amtrak.
-Bronze Ave is a Designated Bicycle Boulevard and Central Ave & blocks north) boasts restaurants, shopping, galleries theaters and evening entertainment.
+Bronze Ave is a Designated Bicycle Boulevard and Central Ave (2 blocks north) boasts restaurants, shopping, galleries theaters and evening entertainment.

 Use of AHP Funds ONLY: Rehabilitation

 Is property occupied?
-Yes

-Is the relocation plan for current occupants approved by one of the project's federal, state, or local government funders?
+No

 Project Total Units: 116

-Project Total Cost: \$16,267,430.00
+Project Total Cost: \$17,517,430.00

-Direct Grant Amount: \$750,000.00
+Direct Subsidy Amount: \$2,000,000.00